julitr0/readflow/docs/readflow_prd.md

 #### **Hero Section**
 - **Primary Headline**: "Transform newsletters into distraction-free reading on your Kindle"
-- **Subheadline**: "ReadFlow delivers your favorite email newsletters and articles to Kindle in native e-book format.
+- **Subheadline**: "Link to Reader delivers your favorite email newsletters and articles to Kindle in native e-book format.
 Read without distractions and with less eye strain."
 - **Primary CTA**: "Start Reading Better - $3/month" (emphasizing competitive pricing)
 - **Secondary CTA**: "See How It Works" (demo or tutorial)
 - **Social Proof**: "Join thousands of happy readers" with user count

 #### **How It Works Section**
-- **Step 1**: "Forward any newsletter to your unique ReadFlow email"
+- **Step 1**: "Forward any newsletter to your unique Link to Reader email"
 - **Step 2**: "We convert it to Kindle format automatically"
 - **Step 3**: "Read distraction-free on your Kindle device"
 - **Visual Flow**: Simple icons or illustrations for each step